bigdatagenomics/adam/docs/source/55_api.md

     (Scala only)
   * From Parquet using `loadParquetAlignments` (Scala only)
-  * The `loadAlignments` method will load from any of the above formats, and will autodetect the underlying format (Scala, Java, and Python, also supports loading reads from FASTA)
+  * The `loadAlignments` method will load from any of the above formats, and will autodetect the underlying format (Scala, Java, Python, and R, also supports loading reads from FASTA)
 * Paired reads as a `FragmentRDD`:
   * From interleaved FASTQ using `loadInterleavedFastqAsFragments` (Scala only)